Disgruntled Wife / Husband: Why should I get less when I was the one who provided the money and assets in our the relationship?

-Although you may have been the sole income earner in the relationship the court will recognise her contribution of parenting and carrying out the household roles a contribution and will not grant you a higher interest in the assets because of the income you provided and certainly this would be the case if you agreed that your partner should carry out such roles in the relationship.
+Although you may have been the sole income earner in the relationship the court will recognize her contribution of parenting and carrying out the household roles a contribution and will not grant you a higher interest in the assets because of the income you provided and certainly, this would be the case if you agreed that your partner should carry out such roles in the relationship.

 “But where were only married for a short period of time.
 How can she claim an interest in my assets.”

 It would be difficult for her to do this if she made no financial contribution to such assets.
 Alternatively, you may have no interest in the assets she brought into the relationship, and if you did not contribute to such assets.

 A short marriage would be up to 3 to 5 years.
 A party may gain interest for any if greater than this period of time and increasingly so as time goes on.

 As well if there is a child of the relationship and depending on the future parenting of this child after separation your partner would most likely gain a greater financial interest in the assets.
 Your financial support of the child would negate the claim of your partner in this regard.